AdobeDocs/campaign.en/help/v8/start/create-message.md

 ---
 # Create your first delivery {#create-a-msg}

-In this page, you will learn how to create a one-shot single delivery.
-You can create other types of deliveries to address your use cases.
+In this page, learn how to create a one-shot single delivery.
+You can create other types of deliveries to build your use cases.
 Learn more about the different types of deliveries and how to create them in [this page](gs-message.md).

 The key steps when creating a one-shot delivery are: